mids-w203/reading/law_of_iterated_expectations.md

-# The Law of Iterated Expectations and Total Variance
+# Foundations of Agnostic Statistics

 Please read the last part of section 2.2.3, beginning on the bottom of page 71 through the end of the section in *Foundations of Agnostic Statistics*.